If You Lose Your Credit or Debit Card Only to Find It a Short Time Later, Cancel It Anyway

-Any time a bank or credit card is out of your possession, notify your issuer and cancel it
+Any time a credit or debit card is out of your possession, you should notify your bank or credit card company immediately

-In most cases, you have no reason to worry.
-But with fraud on the rise, you should have a lot of concerns.
+With fraud on the rise, you should have a lot of concerns.
 Thieves are getting smarter and its taking a lot of effort to stay ahead of them.
 Many thieves now know that you'll cancel your credit cards immediately and place fraud alerts on your credit files should your items not turn up quickly.
 So instead, all an unscrupulous person needs to see your information.
 If your credit cards stay missing, you'll definitely cancel them.
 If they turn up quickly, thieves know you'll think everything is fine.
 A few weeks later, you start seeing a lot of unauthorized charges on your credit card statement.